argoproj-labs/argocd-autopilot/docs/commands/argocd-autopilot_application_create.md

         --git-token <token> --repo <repo_url>

-# using the --type flag (kustomize|directory) is optional.
+# using the --type flag (kustomize|dir) is optional.
 If it is ommitted, argocd-autopilot will clone
 # the --app repository, and infer the type automatically.

 # Create a new application from kustomization in a remote repository